Welcome to today's edition of the Rush 24-7 podcast.

 Why is it not Clinton?

-By you, your own admission, Wiener didn't do anything but disrobe on the internet.
+Well, first of all, by your own admission, Weiner didn't do anything but disrobe on the internet.

-Anthony Wiener never even laid a hand on a woman.
+Anthony Weiner never even laid a hand on a woman.

 Clinton does.

-The reason it's a Marcus is because he's also a congressman.
+Because I think the comparison that makes it the reason it's a marketing is because he's also a congressman.

 He got impeached, sir.